Commercial Projects

 “Kisumu is experiencing a supply glut, and the pressure is now piling on property owners to lower the lease fees and rental prices,” Mr Denge said.

-“To keep afloat, a number of landlords have resorted to offering incentives to entice new tenants.”
+“To keep afloat, several landlords have resorted to offering incentives to entice new tenants.”

 They are, however, a boon to optimistic tenants who stand better chances of negotiating cheaper rents for the vacant spaces.

-Indeed, some malls are now charging monthly rents of as low as Sh70 per square feet to attract and retain tenants.
+Indeed, some malls are now charging monthly rents of as low as Sh70 per square foot to attract and retain tenants.

 Despite the present difficulties, some property developers argue that the future of Kisumu malls is quite promising.